-When it comes to personal development, you would be amazed the impact that the simplest of good habits can have.
-Something that takes mere minutes each day can make you a happier, healthier, more productive person.
+When it comes to personal development, you would be SO amazed at the impact that the simplest of good habits can have.
+Something that literally only takes a few minutes can seriously make a BIG difference in your daily life!.
 This post is sharing seven daily habits you can incorporate that just might change your life.

 Practice Gratitude and Positive Thinking

 This year has been a really difficult and emotionally taxing year for me.
+It was the year of divorce.
 And there have been plenty of times this year where it’s been really difficult for me to stay positive and difficult to think of anything to be grateful for.
 And there have been plenty of times where, even though I knew I had plenty to be grateful for, I didn’t want to think about them because I just wanted to be sad or angry.

 However, gratitude and positive thinking have also prevented this year from being even worse.
 Forcing myself to look at the positive and awesome things in my life has at times been able to completely turn around my mood, and has helped me to have so much more of a positive outlook on the future.